Skip to main content

 • “What absolutely gives this game a very special atmosphere is the fantastic art style.”

-• “Some of the puzzles are a bit illogical; basically, what you do is click everything and see what’s what, and the enigmatic art style doesn’t really help: you’ll often end up staring at a… thing on the screen not being able to make up what it is, let alone what it does.”
+• “Some of the puzzles are a bit illogical; basically, what you do is click everything and see what’s what.
+The enigmatic art style doesn’t really help: you’ll often end up staring at a thing on the screen, not being able to make out what it is, let alone what it does.”

 • “As a video game, Apocalipsis is barely more than a mediocre screen-by-screen 2D puzzle adventure, but thanks to its medieval art style and the hauntingly, soul-crushingly memorable nightmarish atmosphere, it etches itself in the memory for quite a long time.”